vikasprsd7/BITSoM-x-Masai-Assignment/03_sql/sql_answers.md

 GROUP BY user_id, txn_date
 HAVING COUNT(*) >= 3
 ORDER BY failed_or_chargeback_count DESC, txn_date;

+### Result Summary

+The data points to **User U008** as a case for close attention.
+On March 5th, 2026, this user tried to make 4 transactions, but none were successful.
+Instead, there were 3 timeout failures and 1 chargeback.

 ## Q8 Show chargeback count, unique affected users, and chargeback amount by merchant
 ### Query